MileHacker Logo

 Accessible Locations Within Day-Trip Distance

-Wurno, around 20 km to the northeast of Sokoto City, briefly was the capital of the Sokoto Caliphate.
+Wurno, around 20 km northeast of Sokoto City, briefly was used as the capital of the Sokoto Caliphate.
 It gives a glimpse into history and traditional village life.

 Transportation Options & Itineraries

 • Wurno: Private taxi or hired car with driver.
-Shared taxis from specific motor parks.
+Ride-sharing taxis from specific motor parks.
 Plan a half-day trip.

 • Argungu: Private taxi or hired car with driver.
 Long-distance shared taxis from Sokoto.
 Plan a full-day trip.

 • Organized Tour: Few formal options.
 A bespoke local guide and driver arrangement is possible.
-For arranging day excursions and other excursions, explore options on GetYourGuide.
+For booking day trips and other excursions, explore options on GetYourGuide.

-• Independent Travel: Possible with a hired taxi/driver.
+• Independent Travel: Achievable with a hired taxi/driver.
 Self-planning for navigation.

 Natural Escapes